bagder/daniel.haxx.se/about.md

 when I was contracted by Adobe to work on implementing SFTP support for curl.
 Adobe wanted to use it in one of their products to complement FTP uploading.
-SFTP itself being based on SSH protocol required that we could use a proper library to do the binary protocol level parts with so that I wouldn't have to do the actual SSH bits within the curl project.
+SFTP itself being based on SSH protocol required that we could use a proper library to do the binary protocol level parts with so that I would not have to do the actual SSH bits within the curl project.

 I loved getting the opportunity to once again work full time on curl for a few